Tricentis/qTest.Integration.Pulse/parsers/README.md

 ### AllureXML.js
 This parser will consume XML results from the Allure framework.
 All items marked as test cases in the results files will be marked as test cases in qTest.

-### AllureCustomXML.js
-This parser will consume XML results from the Allure framework, but at a higher level.
-All items marked as test cases in the results file will be marked as test STEPS in qTest.
-Use this if your framework outputs test steps as individual test cases.

 ### CucumberJSON.js
 This is a parser for Cucumber for Java 4.0+ JSON result files.
 Required for the qTest Scenario workflow.